 The design also bears a resemblance to the British Red Ensign, which may have influenced its creation, given Tonga's historical relationship with Britain as a protected state rather than a colony.

-Usage and Significance of the Tongan Flag
+Usage and significance of the Tongan flag

 The flag of Tonga is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during national celebrations such as Emancipation Day (June 4th) and Constitution Day (November 4th).
 The flag serves as a reminder of Tonga's unique status as the only remaining Polynesian kingdom and its long history of independence.